espocrm/ext-template/README.md

 When you build, the library module will be automatically included in the needed location.

+Note that you may also need to create *rollup.config.js* to set some additional Rollup parameters that are not supported via CLI usage.

 ## License

 Change a license in `LICENSE` file.
 The current license is intended for scripts of this repository.
 It's not supposed to be used for code of your extension.